froebel/reorder-columns/README.md

 ## Caveats
 - For the whole process, the table has to be taken offline.
 - There will be issues if you select all columns (SELECT * FROM Foo) and access the columns via index (you should not do this anyway!)
 - If you use sql-features, that are not yet supported by this script, these will be lost.
-E.g. during development remembered to recreate views, but forgot about indexes on the views.
+E.g. during development of htis script, we remembered to recreate the views, but forgot about indexes on the views.

 ## Versions of Sql-Server
 Currently, this is only tested in SqlServer 2008 R2.
 Please feel free to let me know if it works in other versions as well - or provide a patch that makes it work.